The Hard Questions

 The Architectural Difference

 The distinction between the Trust Collective and communism is not rhetorical.
 It is not a matter of better branding or softer language.
-It is architectural — built into the structure of the system at every level.
+It is categorical — a difference in kind, not degree.

 Communism suppresses difference.
 The Trust Collective is designed to hold the full range of human difference because a monoculture is fragile and diversity is strength.